-The Wrongful Convictions Revolution™ is making great strides towards a legal system that is transparent and accountable to those who have already been wrongfully convicted and to keep it from happening to innocent people in the future.
+The Wrongful Convictions Revolution™ is making great strides toward a legal system that is transparent and accountable to those who have already been wrongfully convicted and to keep it from happening to innocent people in the future.
 To that end, it is our goal to stay current with the progress being made by those willing to wage war against the status quo of wrongful convictions.
 For instance, there have been significant advancements made over the last few years in...

 Furthermore, because the standards in our community are constantly evolving, we recognize the importance for us to maintain real-time information.
-For instance, the addition of 3 (three) new categories that lead to wrongful convictions: crimes that never occurred, coerced corroboration (incentivized witnesses), and jury misconduct.
+For instance, the addition of 3 (three) new categories that lead to wrongful convictions: crimes that never occurred, coerced corroboration (incentivized or threatened witnesses), and jury misconduct.
 Also, the creation of conviction integrity units (CIU), whose mission it is to prevent, identify, and remedy false convictions.
 Although the value of these units remains to be seen; mostly because they are an entity of the prosecutorial office and we are painfully aware that the risk of a 'fox guarding the henhouse' scenario being played out is an ever-present possibility.
 Even so, we view these divisions as a step in the right direction because customarily, you can't change that which you don't admit.